jesslilly/gravitydog/README.md

 Gravity Dog game

 # TODO
+1. In level 2.
+Add some randomly positioned stars that do not move.  = depth.
-1. Prioritize this list better.
+2. Prioritize this list better.
 1. Implement mode 2: asteroids try to hit gravity dog.
 1. change stars to radiate out from the center.
 Increase all star speed with each click.
 2. Progressively harder levels